KaiStryker/Amazon-clone/README.md

-# Full Stack Amazon Clone Website
+# Full Stack Amazon Clone App

 This project was created using ReactJs, ExpressJs, Stripe, Cors and Firebase.